-This research was conducted in Kelantan, Terengganu, and Pahang.
-The selection of these states was based on the advice of the Department of National Unity and Integrity.
-These three states were the location for the Mediation Course and Credential Ceremony (Kursus Mediasi dan Pentauliahan) organised by the Department of National Unity and Integrity for community mediators in Peninsular Malaysia.
-The data was collected using a self-administered questionnaire.
+This research was conducted in Kelantan, Terengganu and Pahang.
+The selection of these states was based on the advice of the DNUI.
+These three states were the location for the Mediation Course and Credential Ceremony organised by the DNUI for community mediators in Peninsular Malaysia.
+The data were collected using a self-administered questionnaire.
 With permission from the organiser, the questionnaires were distributed to all of the participants on the first day during the refreshment break for the morning session.
 The questionnaires were collected at the end of the course.